Get the latest strategies to protect your revenue in your inbox

 Monitoring & Detection

 Fake apps can be found all over the web and across a wide variety of app marketplaces, both mainstream and alternative.
-That’s why Red Points service uses bots to monitor official and third-party app stores every day.
-These bots are powered by machine learning.
-They continually become more precise and powerful with every search.
-This means we can find fake apps and start taking them down as quickly as possible
+That’s why Red Points’ service uses AI automation to monitor official and third-party app stores every day.
+These systems are powered by machine learning, so they continually become more precise and powerful with every search.
+This means we can find fake apps and start taking them down as quickly as possible.

 Validation & Enforcement

-After our bots identify the fake apps, we hand control back over to the brands.
+After our monitoring tool identifies a fake app, we hand control back over to the brands.
 You will get to control the validation and enforcement by enabling automated rules that let us take down fake apps on your behalf.
 You will also be able to manually validate and request takedowns of fake apps that are particularly damaging to your app.

 Following validation and confirmation of infringement, Red Points will begin to pursue these fake apps.
 Red Points will handle the entire takedown process to ensure that all traces of the fake apps are removed.
-We will fill out of the forms, submit the evidence and contact all relevant authorities.
+We will fill out the forms, submit the evidence, and contact all relevant authorities.

 What’s next

 Fake apps are everywhere.
-If you are a brand looking to grow your revenue and reputation, you have to be on the lookout for fake apps because they have the potential to ruin your plans.
+If you are a brand looking to grow your revenue and reputation, you have to be on the lookout for fake apps because they have the potential to ruin your future plans.
+From degrading your customer loyalty to damaging income streams and infringing on your property rights, it’s an issue that only grows if left alone without legitimate brands taking action.

-To learn more about how Red Points can protect you from fake apps and free you to safely grow your app, talk to one of our experts.
+To learn more about how Red Points can protect you from fake apps and free you to safely grow your app, talk to one of our experts and request a demo today.

 mobile-apps